My Sweet Mobster

 My Sweet Mobster is a 2024 South Korean television series based on a Naver web novel of the same title by Bangulmama.
-Starring Uhm Tae-goo, Han Sun-hwa and Kwon Yul, it aired on JTBC from June 12, to August 1, 2024, every Wednesday and Thursday at 20:50 (KST).
+Starring Um Tae-goo, Han Sun-hwa, and Kwon Yul, it aired on JTBC from June 12, to August 1, 2024, every Wednesday and Thursday at 20:50 (KST).
 The show is available on Viki and Viu in selected regions.

 Synopsis

 My Sweet Mobster tells the story of a romance drama full of twists and turns between Seo Ji-hwan, who has come to terms with his dark past, and Go Eun-ha, who plays a woman that creates web videos inspiring children.